 The brown recluse spider is one of the most poisonous spiders in our region, making it important to learn how to.
 Often called a fiddle-back spider because of its distinct violin-shaped marking on the body, the brown recluse spider inhabits basements, sheds, barns, and other dark places.
 There is a lot of fear surrounding these spiders, but the reality is that they have no interest in bothering people, let alone biting them.
 While rare, a bite from one of these spiders can be very dangerous, which is why it’s still important to keep your distance from brown recluses.
 The team at Blue Chip Pest Services is here to share everything you need to know about brown recluse spiders in St. Louis MO.

-As for color, the brown recluse spider is brownish-yellow, as the name suggests.
+The brown recluse spider is brownish-yellow, as the name suggests.
 It does not have any stripes or dots.
-The body of a fully-grown brown recluse spider may measure about 10 mm, and it is usually the size of a quarter from leg to leg.
+The body of a fully-grown brown recluse spider may measure about 10 mm.
+Other key characteristics include:

 Much of this depends on where on your body you got the bite and the amount of venom you contracted.
-Since the bites are not painful, and could occur while you’re sleeping, it may go undetected until the fever and nausea surface.
-Seek medical attention immediately if you suspect you were bitten by a brown recluse spider.
+Since the bites are not painful and could occur while you’re sleeping, it may go undetected until the fever and nausea surface.
+Seek medical attention immediately if you suspect you think you were bitten by a brown recluse spider.

 Serving St. Louis | Chesterfield | Ballwin | St. Charles | Rock Hill